Where is your saviour?

 If he offers you a crutch, refuse it.

-Keep away from whoever smiles in rhythm.
+Keep your distance from any man who smiles in rhythm.

 The saviour has not come to save you —